Warsaw Safety Guide

 Watch out for these common tourist scams.

-Scammers pose as plainclothes police asking to check wallets for counterfeit money, then steal cash or cards during the 'inspection.'
+Individuals posing as plainclothes police ask to check your wallet for 'counterfeit money'.
+They then steal cash or cards during the 'inspection'.

 Safety Tips